Campus Improvement Plan

 Demographics Summary

 Sherwood Elementary School serves students in grades PK-5 in the Spring Branch Independent School District (SBISD).
+Enrollment trends showed a decrease of 18 students from the 2022–2023 school year to the 2023–2024 school year.

 Enrollment Trends: